August Underground's Mordum: Plot

-Mordum is a home movie shot by serial killers Peter Mountain, his sadomasochistic girlfriend, Crusty, and her depraved man-child brother, Maggot.
-After Peter walks in on Crusty and Maggot having sex, an argument erupts between him and Crusty.
+Mordum is a home movie shot by serial killers Peter Mountain, his sadomasochistic girlfriend Crusty and her depraved man-child brother, Maggot.
+After Peter walks in on Crusty and Maggot having sex, an argument erupts between them.
 It is quelled when Crusty sexually arouses Peter and herself via self-mutilation with a piece of glass.
 The two then break into a crack house, where Peter beats the owner to death with a hammer.

 Crusty films the filth-encrusted building and the decaying corpse of an overdosed addict.
 When Peter starts stripping the body of the house's owner, claiming it will be easier to dispose of without clothes, another fight breaks out between him and Crusty when she questions his motive for undressing the body, accusing him of being "a faggot."

 Crusty demonstrates her love of self-harm to Maggot and a friend, cutting her scarred arm with a knife.
 Crusty and Maggot remove a bound and masked woman from a box they have been keeping her in for "a long time."
 Maggot rapes the woman while Crusty cheers him on and taunts the victim.
 When Maggot is finished, he then lets a male captive out of another box, and he and Crusty force him to perform a penectomy on himself with a pair of cuticle scissors, then seal him back up.
 Crusty mimics oral sex with it, then uses it to violate the female victim.